Even with Industry experience, WBI taught me more than I could have imagined. I have a much higher confidence in my technical abilities.

 - Park tool School is a great way to meet other cyclists.

-At Winterborne Bicycle Institute we run the Park Tool School every other month.
-The course runs on a single weekend (all day Saturday and all day Sunday.)
-There's room for 10 students in each class.
-We like to keep the classes small so we can work closely with you during the hands-on labs, of which there are several.
-Students work in pairs at one of 7 impressively-equipped workbenches.
+At Winterborne Bicycle Institute we run the Park Tool School every month.
+The course runs on a single weekend (all day Saturday and all day Sunday 9-5) and occasionally during the week with a one hour break for lunch.
+There's room for 8 students in each class.
+We like to keep the classes small so we can work closely with you during the hands-on labs, of which there are several; headset, bottom bracket and crank, tube and tire, hubs, chain, gearing and brakes.
+Students work in pairs at one of 5 impressively-equipped workbenches.
 We also have a full stable of shop bikes to support the hands-on labs.

-The cost of the class is $275 which includes 2 full days of instruction, a copy of Park Tool's "Big Blue Book of Bicycle Mechanics", a Park Tool "Certificate of Completion", and an opportunity to purchase tools and parts at a discounted price.
+The cost of the class is $300 +HST which includes 2 full days of instruction, a Park Tool "Certificate of Completion" and an opportunity to purchase tools and parts at a discounted price.

-Also included in the cost of the course is the option to come in for a follow up day.
-The follow up day allows students to bring in their own bikes and work on them under the watchful eyes of an instructor.
+Also included in the cost of the course is the option to come in for a follow up session 1-2 hours max.
+The follow up session allows students to bring in their own bikes and work on them under the watchful eyes of an instructor.
 If you want to install those shiny new parts or even just switch out your cables and housings then you're invited to come in and use our tools to do the job.
 And of course we're here to help if needed.

 Check the schedule to see when the next class is being offered.
 Feel free to call or e-mail with questions or for registration information.
-Spots in an upcoming class can be held with a $50 deposit.
+Spots in an upcoming class can be held with a $100 non refundable adminstration fee.
+The blance of the course cost, less the admin fee can be paid the weekend of the course.